-Selendy & Gay has deep experience representing private equity funds, hedge funds, trustees and other clients in high-stakes insolvency-related proceedings.
+Selendy Gay Elsberg has deep experience representing private equity funds, hedge funds, trustees, non-profit and not-for-profit organizations, and other clients in high-stakes insolvency-related proceedings.
 We combine our litigation and trial expertise with our knowledge of bankruptcy and insolvency law to develop effective solutions and strengthen our clients’ positions in forums including federal bankruptcy court and the Delaware Court of Chancery.

 We lack the conflicts that disable larger firms and we have a track record of litigating and winning against the major money center banks—and so are often brought into adversary proceedings as conflicts counsel and courtroom specialists.

-- Athilon Capital Corp., a financial consulting firm, in a trial victory in the Delaware Court of Chancery, involving claims of breach of fiduciary duty, breach of contract, and fraudulent transfer claims which sought hundreds of millions of dollars in damages, as well as a court order which would have forced our client, the defendant, to liquidate its assets and close the business entirely.
-The press described this trial victory as a “resounding win” in a “literal bet the company case” that set precedent concerning the test for insolvency under Delaware law and that was affirmed by the Delaware Supreme Court.
+- Athilon Capital Corp., a financial services firm, in a trial victory in the Delaware Court of Chancery in front of Vice Chancellor Travis Laster, involving claims of breach of fiduciary duty, breach of contract, and fraudulent transfer claims which sought hundreds of millions of dollars in damages, as well as a court order which would have forced our client, the defendant, to liquidate its assets and close the business entirely.
+The press described this trial victory as a “resounding win” in a “literal bet-the-company case” that set precedent concerning the test for insolvency under Delaware law and that was affirmed by the Delaware Supreme Court.

-- Cayman Islands-based Joint Official Liquidators of Herald Fund SPC in clawback litigation brought by the Madoff Trustee against the Fund.
-Successfully negotiated a precedential settlement with the Trustee involving satisfaction of the clawback claims and admission of a $1.6 billion SIPA claim, and currently advising the liquidators in cross-border insolvency and litigation matters.
+- The Joint Official Liquidators of Herald Fund SPC, a Cayman-Islands based Madoff feeder fund, in clawback litigation brought by the Madoff trustee against the Fund.
+Successfully negotiated a groundbreaking settlement with the Madoff Trustee resolving the clawback claims and obtaining an allowed $1.6 billion SIPA claim.

 - ResCap Liquidating Trust, a trust established to liquidate and distribute assets of debtors in the ResCap bankruptcy, in suits against dozens of loan originators for indemnity and breaches of contract arising from the sale of defective mortgage loans.
 Achieved settlements of $590 million in proceedings in multiple state and federal jurisdictions, including in the Southern District of New York Bankruptcy Court.